Independent fellowships at the Centre

 |Dorothy Hodgkin Fellowships||Up to 5-year fellowships for outstanding early career scientists with no more than 6 years' post PhD experience who require a flexible working pattern.||Usually November each year|

 Up to 2-year fellowships for non-UK early-career scientists (up to 7 years post-PhD) who wish to carry out research in the UK.

 Up to 3 year awards to enable established international researchers from particular countries up to 15 years post-PhD to develop the strengths and capabilities of their research group through training, collaboration and reciprocal visits with a partner in the UK.

 |Usually March each year|

 |The Royal Society/ The Wellcome Trust||Sir Henry Dale Fellowships||

-5-year fellowships for outstanding post- scientists with a maximum 7 years’ postdoc experience.wishing to build their own UK-based, independent research career addressing an important biomedical question.
+5-year fellowships for outstanding post- doctoral scientists with significant research experience wishing to build their own UK-based, independent research career addressing an important biomedical question.

 |Three deadlines per year, usually April, August, Nov (preliminary applications)|

 |The Wellcome Trust||Career Re-entry Fellowships||4 year fellowships that give post-doctoral scientists the opportunity to return to high-quality research after a career break of at least 2 years.||Two deadlines per year, usually April and October (preliminary applications)|